Battle of Brunete: July 10–11

 On July 10 Villanueva del Pardillo was taken by the XIIth International Brigade of Durán's 69th Division, supported by tanks.
 Some 500 defenders with weapons, ammunition and material were captured.
 Villafranca del Castillo was slowly being surrounded by Enciso's 10th Division and Kléber's 45th Division.
 Colonel Jurado made plans for an assault on the village on July 11, but he became ill and was replaced with Colonel Casado.
 Citing poor morale and fatigue, Casado requested to cancel the attack, but General Miaja ordered for the attack to proceed as planned.
-(On this day the African American communist Oliver Law, acting commander of the Abraham Lincoln Brigade, was killed whilst leading an attack on the Mosquito Ridge on the Boadilla del Monte sector.)

 The Republicans were able to trap the Nationalist garrison in Villafranca del Castillo, forcing General Varela to send the 5th Brigade of Navarre to relieve the pressure.
 The arrival of the Navarrese tipped the balance in favor of the Nationalists as the Republicans were forced from their positions and fled back across the Guadarrama River.
 A Nationalist attempt to recapture Villanueva del Pardillo on July 11 failed.

 The activity in the air was very high, as more and more Nationalist air units were committed to the fight.
 It was not uncommon to see aircraft in groups of thirty or more appear over the battlefield, and clash with equally big squadrons of opponents.

 July 12–17

 As large Nationalist ground and air reinforcements had arrived to the threatened front, and as the planned pincer movement from the Carabanchel area south of Madrid had failed to make any impression, the Republican offensive was clearly grinding to a halt.
 Some minor diversionary attacks were still performed, but on July 15 general Miaja finally ordered an end to the offensive.
 (Major George Nathan, a battalion commander in the XV International Brigade, was killed by bomb fragments the day after.)
 At this moment, the Republicans held Brunete and had cut the Extremadura road.
 And the offensive had indeed relieved the Nationalist pressure on the Basque country, and it had proved to friend and foe that the Republican forces were rapidly increasing in both strength and capacity.
 At the same time the Nationalists had prevented their forces besieging Madrid from being cut off and with reinforcements having arrived were able to prepare to counterattack.

 The Republican forces had suffered big losses, not only from the actual fighting, but also due to the extreme heat, which, combined with lack of water, had incapacitated many soldiers.
-Many brigades had lost between 40-60% of their numbers - killed, wounded, sick and missing - and one brigade (the XIVth) is said to have lost 80% of their manpower during this week.
+Many brigades had lost between 40–60% of their numbers – killed, wounded, sick and missing – and one brigade (the XIVth) is said to have lost 80% of their manpower during this week.

 The exhausted Republicans dug in and waited for the Nationalist counterattack that they knew probably would come.